 Jon: So that they were electronically identical.

 Steve: Yeah, electronically identical.
-We then found out the power supplies were the weakest link and they used to blow out all the time.
+The found out the power supplies were the weakest link and they used to blow the control of the time.
 This is before you could buy three-terminal two Darlington regulators.
-We had an integrated circuit, I mean pmkm/transistors on some of the bigger ones, just regular NPN-PNP pairs on the smaller ones to make the plus or minus 15 volts that they run on.
+We had an integrated circuit, I mean make/transistors on some of the bigger ones, just regular NPN-PNP pairs on the smaller ones to make the plus or minus 15 volts that they run on.
 And we found that the power supplies blew out certainly 10 times more than anything else blew out.
-If you had ten module faithers failures, nine of then were power supplies.
-So, the later models we pulled that off because it wasn't worth the hassle.
+If you had ten module fairthan failures, nine of then were power supplies.
+So, the later module we pulled that off because it wasn't worth the hassle.

 Jon: I see, but t-e original complement of modules as provided to NET were . . .

 Steve: It's almost the same as what's on that machine.
 Always two waveform generators, some people have bought more.
-At least one summing amp.
+At least one summing amb.
 At least one ramp generator, except that VAsulka and the Art Institute and Australia got the ramp programmers so you could do more than one move.
-We should have huilt more of those things andrammed them down people's throats, because people didn:t want to pay extra for them but it was really limiting when you didnt abve this stupid thing.
+We should have built more of those things andrammed them down people's throats, because people didn:t want to pay extra for them but it was really limiting when you didnt abve this stupid thing.
 So we had that.
-That's got a joystick on it ((referring to the machine in the room)) which we built for a few but that wasn't a standard module with a module.
-And then we had a/bunch of diodes ix in it that was good for something: it mainly plugged the extra haid hole in 15% that was in the unit up.
+That's got a joystick on it ((referring to the machine in the room)) which we built for a few but that wasn't a standard module.
+And then we had a/bunch of diodes in it that was good for something: it mainly plugged the extra hald hale in 15% 152 that was in the unit up.
 When you had two waveform generators, a summing ramp and a ramp generator there was an extra slot.
 Jon: What is that module, the joystick?